 This course examines the relationship between victims of crime, the perpetrators, and the criminal justice system.
-Topics include the following: an analysis of victimization patterns and characteristics; the role of victims in the adjudication process; the complexities of victim - offender relationships; remedies to victimization such as prevention, legislation, restorative justice, treatment, and restitution; international aspects of victimology; and, future directions for victimology as a field of study.
+Topics include the following: an analysis of victimization patterns and characteristics: the role of victims in the adjudication process; the complexities of victim - offender relationships; remedies to victimization such as prevention, legislation, restorative justice, treatment, and restitution: international aspects of victimology; and, future directions for victimology as a field of study.
 Several victim typologies will be addressed.

-Recommended: CJ100
+Prerequisite: WR115 or placement Recommended: CJ100